swirlai/docker-compose/doc/create-dockerhub-pat.md

 ---

-You now have a secure, read-only Docker Hub PAT suitable for image pulls in scripts, Swirl deployments, CI/CD pipelines, and container orchestrators.
+You now have a secure, read-only Docker Hub PAT suitable for image pulls in scripts for Swirl deployments.